-He has been an assistant coach for three and a half seasons, two of which as the top assistant, guiding New York's offensive attack.
-Under Armas' leadership, the Red Bulls attack has tallied three-straight 50-plus goal and assist seasons, a Golden Boot Award winner (Wright-Phillips, 2016), and a back-to-back Silver Boot Award winner (Kljestan, 2016-17).
+He was an assistant coach for three and a half seasons, two of which as the top assistant, guiding New York's offensive attack.
+Under Armas' leadership, the Red Bulls attack tallied three-straight 50-plus goal and assist seasons, a Golden Boot Award winner (Wright-Phillips, 2016), and a back-to-back Silver Boot Award winner (Kljestan, 2016-17).

 Armas was drafted by the Los Angeles Galaxy in the inaugural MLS draft in 1996 after two professional seasons with the Long Island Rough Riders of the USISL.